From ancient ruins to awesome cafes, here are the absolute best things to do in Bitola, Macedonia.

 As you roam its crisscrossing streets you get to appreciate how the area still holds true to its medieval purpose, even with much more modern stores.

 The bazaar is also home to a medieval Bezisten, or covered market, that was home to the city’s artisans and craftsmen.
+It’s one of the best places to visit in Bitola if you wish to get interesting souvenirs to take home.

 On the edge of the bazaar you’ll find the local city market, bursting with produce stalls under low-hanging tarps.